 Health and Society Program Minor

+This Minor is no longer offered.
+Students who have already declared an H&S minor by May 2020 are eligible to complete it with the courses listed below.
+Students who have not declared an H&S minor can still select a WGST regular minor with an emphasis on health or a WGST major with a health concentration.
 Health and Society is a multidisciplinary field that examines human health as an eco-social phenomenon and draws principally from the humanities and social sciences.
 The rapid global growth of things “health” - public health, health care, health policy, and biomedical sciences and technology - in the face of growing disparities raises serious questions about the underlying social conditions that contribute to collective health and illness.
 Thus the intersections of gender, race, social class, sexuality, and ethnicity in a transnational and global context are central focal points in the Minor.
 This Minor is fitting for any student interested in learning about health and its social, cultural, political, ethical, environmental, and economic dimensions.

 Goals for the Health and Society Minor

-- The Health and Society Minor seeks to educate students to:
+The Health and Society minor seeks to educate students to: